hippogriffin/ess-helm/charts/matrix-stack/README.md

 ### Ingress Configuration

 Ingresses of the individual components in the chart can share the same configuration using the `ingress` base section.
-Any `annotations`, `className`, `tlsSecret` can be configured here to apply them globally, but can be overridden on a per component basis.
-You can unset a common ingress annotation on a per-component basis by it to `null`.
+Configure any `annotations`, `className`, `tlsSecret` here to set them globally, which will then apply them to each component ingresses.
+You can override them on a per component basis.
+You can unset a common ingress annotation on a per-component basis by setting it to `null`.

 ```yaml
 ingress: